SkinnyBitch23/Quotes-to-make-you-feel-better-/README.md

 - life feels better near the sea
 - a good way to overcome stress is to help others out of theirs
 - a wolf doesn't concern himself with opinions of sheep
+- being a lone wolf isn't about being lost its about finding yourself